Accueil

 No items found.

 The insurance sector covers a very wide range of activities.
-From a technical standpoint, it encompasses areas that touch many aspects of everyday life, such as property and casualty insurance (e.g., home multi-risk, natural disasters), civil liability (e.g., automobile), health or personal protection, as well as retirement and savings.
-From a client standpoint, policyholders include individuals, professionals, small businesses, and large corporations (fleets, industrial risks, group insurance, etc.).
-From a commercial standpoint, the sector relies on highly diverse intermediaries: in-house networks, tied agents, brokers, and various service providers.
+From a Technical Standpoint, it encompasses areas that touch many aspects of everyday life, such as property and casualty insurance (e.g., home multi-risk, natural disasters), civil liability (e.g., automobile), health or personal protection, as well as retirement and savings.
+From a standpoint customer, policyholders include individuals, professionals, small businesses, and large corporations (fleets, industrial risks, group insurance, etc.).
+From a Commercial Standpoint, the sector is connected to highly diverse intermediaries: in-house networks, tied agents, brokers, and various service providers.

-This diversity is also reflected in the legal forms of the entities providing coverage: joint-stock companies remunerating shareholders, mutual insurance companies governed by the Insurance Code, provident institutions under the Social Security Code, or “Mutuelles 45” governed by the Mutuality Code.
-Some are highly specialised, while others are broadly diversified — whether in terms of activities, geographical scope, or customer segments.
+This diversity is also reflected in the Legal Forms of the entities providing coverage: joint stock companies remunerating shareholders, mutual insurance companies governed by the Insurance Code, providing institutions under the Social Security Code, or “Mutuelles 45” governed by the Mutuality Code.
+Some are highly specialized, while others are broadly diversified—whether in terms of activities, geographical scope, or customer segments.

 The diversity of activities and actors reflects the importance of insurance mechanisms in the functioning of industrial and post-industrial societies as tools for managing the risks they generate.
 Present in both public and private insurance systems, these mechanisms have traditionally been guided by principles of solidarity and various pooling techniques.
 In recent years, however, insurance appears to be undergoing profound transformations due to evolving economic activities leading to the emergence of new risks, as well as the maturation of technologies that challenge long-standing solidarity principles and pooling techniques.

 • At the microeconomic level, the digital revolution of recent decades has transformed behaviours and social interactions.
-Driven by technology, the sharing economy places usage at the centre of exchanges and challenges the central role of ownership, a key notion of classical capitalism.
-It also introduces new risks linked to technology itself, such as cyber risk.
+Driven by Technology, the Sharing Economy Places usage At the centre of exchanges and challenges the central role of Ownership, a key concept of classical capitalism.
+It also introduces new risks linked to technology itself, such as Cyber risk.

 Objectives